-Beyond a school-wide score for Student Achievement, the report card shows the distribution of students across the four WSAS performance levels for the most recent three years.
+Beyond a district or school-wide score for Student Achievement, the report cards show the distribution of students across the four WSAS performance levels for the most recent three years.

-Schools can use these data to compare themselves against the state average and to see if the data reveal any short-term trend.
+Districts and schools can use these data to compare themselves against the state average and to see if the data reveal any short-term trends.
 They can use this information to help develop overall achievement goals to guide improvement efforts.

-The data are also broken out by groups of students.
-Schools can size up the impact of group performance on overall school performance.
-They can identify particular groups of students who are having trouble or doing admirably well.
+The data is also broken out by groups of students.
+Districts and schools can assess the impact of group performance on overall performance.
+That way particular groups of students who are having trouble or doing admirably well can be identified.

-This section describes the basic logic of how the score for this Priority Area is calculated.
-For a complete step-by-step description of the methodology, please refer to the School Report Card Detail and the companion Technical Guide.
+This section describes the basic logic of how the score for this priority area is calculated.
+For a complete step-by-step description of the methodology, please refer to the report card detail and the companion Technical Guide.

-- Scores for this area reflect how a school's students are distributed among the four performance levels of the WSAS.
+- 1. Non-tested students are not included in calculations nor are students with invalidated tests.
+The denominator includes only tested students that were enrolled for the full academic year (FAY) in the district or school for whom there is a valid test score. - Scores for this area reflect how a district or school's students are distributed among the four performance levels of the WSAS.
 (Scores from both the Wisconsin Knowledge and Concepts Exam and the Wisconsin Alternate Assessment for Students with Disabilities are used.)
-Having more students at the upper performance levels results in a higher score. - 2.
-Separate scores on a zero to 50-point scale are calculated for reading achievement and mathematics achievement.
-Each contributes half of the Priority Area score. - 3.
-To reduce the impact of random year-to-year fluctuations, three sequential years of testing data are used. - 4.
-The method for calculating each content area score is based on assigning points to each of the school's students in each of the three measured years according to the student's performance level in that year.
-A student is assigned no points for being at the Minimal Performance level, one-half point for being at the Basic level, one full point for Proficient, and one-and-a-half points for Advanced. - 5.
-For each year, students' points are pooled to produce a school average.
-From those yearly averages, a three-year school average is calculated.
+Having more students at the upper performance levels results in a higher score.

+- 3. Separate scores on a zero to 50-point scale are calculated for reading achievement and mathematics achievement.
+Each contributes half to the priority area score. - 4.
+To reduce the impact of random year-to-year fluctuations, three sequential years of testing data are used. - 5.
+The method for calculating each content area score is based on assigning points to each of the district or school's students in each of the three measured years according to the student's performance level in that year.
+A student is assigned no points for being at the Minimal Performance level, one-half point for being at the Basic level, one full point for Proficient, and one-and-a-half points for Advanced. - 6.
+For each year, students' scores are pooled to produce a district or school average.
+From those yearly averages, a three-year average is calculated.
 The averaging processes used in the calculations give greater weight to more recent years' data and also reduce the effect of year-to-year enrollment variability on aggregated test data.
 The score for each content area reflects this three-year average.